-In Nevada, a squatter must pay property taxes in order to make an adverse possession claim.
-To win an adverse possession case, they must have paid property taxes for the entire 5 years of their continuous possession time.
+In Nevada, a squatter must pay property taxes to make an adverse possession claim.
+To win an adverse possession case, they must have paid all state, county and municipal taxes for the entire 5 years of their continuous possession time.

 In recent years, Nevada has put new laws in place to help make it easier for landowners to remove squatters from their properties.
 In addition, they also have a provision for landowners with legal disabilities.

-If the landowner is a minor, legally incompetent, or imprisoned, they have an additional 2 years after the disability is lifted (when they come of age, regain competency, or are released from prison) to regain control of their property.
+If the landowner is a minor, legally incompetent, or imprisoned (for a term less than life) they have an additional 2 years after the disability is lifted (when they come of age, regain competency, or are released from prison) to regain control of their property.

-However, there are new laws in Nevada that might stop all invalid adverse possession claims from coming to pass.
+There are new laws in Nevada that might stop all invalid adverse possession claims from coming to pass.
 The Unlawful Occupancy law allows the police to remove squatters and charge them with a gross misdemeanor.
 Before this law passed, the local police could do little with squatters as it was a civil matter.
-Now, squatters can be arrested at the property (NRS § 205.0817).
+Squatters can be arrested at the property (NRS § 205.0817).

-If the police are able to make an arrest (as they will be in most cases), a landowner still has to go through a process to legally reclaim the property.
+If the police can make an arrest, as they will be in most cases, a landowner must go through a process to legally reclaim the property.
 This begins with a Notice of Retaking Possession within 24 hours after the arrest.
 They may also be able to file a Changing of Locks & Submission of Posted Notice.
 Simply filing these documents can give the landowner protection against re-entry.
-If the squatter reenters the property without a court order, they can be charged with up to 12 months in jail at this point.
+If the squatter re-enters the property without a court order, they can be charged with up to 12 months in jail at this point.

 But what happens if the police aren’t able to make an arrest?
 There is a special civil process (much like an eviction) that is directed only at squatters.
 If the police don’t arrest the squatters when the landlord calls, they can serve the occupants with a 4-day Notice to Surrender.
 This notice should outline that they can be removed in 24 hours if they have forced entry to the property.